mahmoud/sedimental/entries/simple_statistics_for_systems.md

 distribution.
 They sound remote, but in real systems they occur everywhere, making moment-based statistics especially problematic.
 In practice, outliers often represent the most critical data for a troubleshooting engineer.

-The last thing we need is a fragile measure like the mean dampening our statistical efforts.
+The mean and variance have two advantages: easy implementation and broad familiarity.
+But in reality, that familiarity regularly leads to damaging assumptions that ignore specifics like outliers.
+For software performance, the mean and variance are useful *only* in the context of robust statistical measures.

-So, lesson #1 is avoid non-robust descriptive statistics like the mean.
-Now, what are some robust techniques can we use instead?
+So, enough buildup.
+Lesson #1 is avoid relying solely on non-robust descriptive statistics like the mean.
+Now, what robust techniques can we bring in to save the day?

 # Quantifying for success